Frequently

 anesthetic spray is sprayed into the throat to reduce the gag reflex.

-need to arrange transportation home since you may feel groggy from the
+You will need to arrange transportation home since you may feel groggy from the sedative.

 What